-•Press Release Coronavirus Economic Crisis and Recovery Housing
+•Press Release COVID-19 Economic Crisis and Recovery Housing

 Washington DC — The Center for Economic and Policy Research (CEPR) released today a new report documenting housing and food insecurity during the pandemic with the latest data through December 2020.